GP-BART: a novel Bayesian additive regression trees approach using Gaussian processes: Computational algorithms for inference and prediction

 The general structure of the sampler is thus given by:

-The algorithm is initialized with $T$ stumps (i.e., trees with a single root node), with all mean parameters $\mu_{1 t} = 0$, all length parameters $\phi_{tj} = 1$, and residual precision parameter $\tau = 1$.
-Initially, only grow and grow-project moves are proposed.
-Thereafter, once trees have reached sufficient depth $d=1$, new trees $\mathcal{T}^{\star}_{t}$ are sequentially proposed by randomly selecting one of the five available moves: grow, grow-project, change, change-project, and prune, and then accepted or rejected according to a MH step.
+The algorithm is initialized with $T$ stumps (i.e., trees with a single root node), with all mean parameters $\mu_{t1} = 0$ and all length parameters $\phi_{tj}$ sampled from {the discrete proposal distribution described in Section \ref{sec::prior_length_section}}.
+Additionally, the residual precision parameter $\tau$ is sampled from its prior distribution.
+For stumps, only the grow-rotate move is proposed.
+Thereafter, once trees have reached sufficient depth $d=1$, new trees $\mathcal{T}^{\star}_{t}$ are sequentially proposed by randomly selecting one of the three available moves: grow-rotate, change-rotate, and prune, and then accepted or rejected according via MH.